tomacorp/PyPost/README.md

 Clicking on a waveform in the graph sets a marker at the X position of the mouse pointer, and it reports the value of the waveform at the Y position corresponding to this X position.

+## Bugs

+PyPost does not yet handle
+  - Complex numbers for frequency-domain analysis
+  - Multiple datasets in one file
+  - There should be a function in ReadSpiceRaw to find the sweep variable,

+In development, not working yet
+  - Does not yet handle switching back and forth between graphs and images.
+  - Does not yet handle drawing on top of images.

+## To Do

+Multilayer images with display controls

 ## Install instructions

 ### Set up git